Border reivers: Pilgrimage of the Grace

 The Pilgrimage of Grace was a large-scale rebellion in 1536 against Henry VIII's religious and political reforms, particularly the dissolution of the monasteries, drawing support from across Northern England.

+It was during this time that four rebel captains in Penrith made a proclamation that the king was not defending the area against the Scots and called for mutual defence and "...a prince to be made a king to defend the realm."

 The Pilgrimage of Grace had notable connections to the Border Reivers, particularly through the Percy family and their alliances in Tynedale and Redesdale.
 Sir Thomas Percy, brother of Henry Percy, 6th Earl of Northumberland, played a leading role in the rebellion and sought the support of prominent Border surnames.
 Representatives from Tynedale and Redesdale, including Edward and Cuthbert Charlton of Bellingham and John Hall of Otterburn, were present at the Pontefract meeting with the Duke of Norfolk.

 Their involvement was likely facilitated by ‘Little’ John Heron of Chipchase, a key Percy ally with strong ties to the Charltons.
-Heron leveraged these connections to rally Border support, including resistance to the dissolution of Hexham Priory, with the Charltons and their followers pledging their loyalty in exchange for payment.
+Heron leveraged these connections to rally Border support, including resistance to the dissolution of Hexham Abbey, with the Charltons and their followers pledging their loyalty in exchange for payment.
 The reivers' participation extended beyond the rebellion itself, as seen in their role in the occupation of Ford Castle and the assassination of Roger Fenwick, the newly appointed Keeper of Tynedale, in early 1537.

 In 1536, Henry VIII abolished Redesdale’s liberty status and fully integrated it into the county of Northumberland.

 Lawlessness increased with the downfall of the Dacre in the West and the disgrace of the Percies in the East, as no Border lord could unite the Surnames under a single banner.
+By 1541, conditions had deteriorated to such an extent that some in Northumberland looked back with nostalgia on the fourteenth-century period of English occupation north of the border, regarding it as an era of relative peace and prosperity despite its own endemic violence.

+In 1542, the lawlessness, particularly of Redesdale and Tynedale was said thus: